driusan/dewm/src/WindowManaging.md

 return err
 ```

-Finally, we should define the RemoveWindow method that we've defined, now
+Finally, we should define the RemoveWindow method that we've used, now
 that we have everything in place to do it in a thread-safe manner:

 ### "window.go functions" +=